MicroservicesPrimer2210/Curriculum-Resources/ProjectDetails.md

 ## Purpose

-We want to see that you can build a Microservices application and deploy it into a Kubernetes cluster.
+We want to see that you can build a Microservices application.

 ## Technical Requirements